-Technology and education goes hand in hand to enhance the knowledge of the students.
-Most, if not all, of the language classes are using technology to achieve the goal and target that they want.
+Technology and education go hand in hand to enhance the knowledge of the students.
+Most, if not all, of the language classes, are using technology to achieve the goal and target that they want.
 Teachers have incorporated the use of technological programs and tools to support their teaching, get the attention of the students during class, and get a unified teaching approach.

 Refer to the lists below on how to effectively use the internet in learning languages.

-Almost 100% of the youth populations use the internet just to browse relentlessly, use social media or play games.
+Almost 100% of the youth population uses the internet just to browse relentlessly, use social media or play games such as Scrabble.
 You can maximize your use of technology by making sure that you are learning while having fun.
-There are a lot of educational websites which could help you improve on your language skills.
+There are a lot of educational websites which could help you improve your language skills.
 Next time to check out your social media’s news feed, try to visit Merriam or Wikipedia first to widen your vocabulary.

 Anki has been named as one of the most recommended tools for learning languages.
 It uses intelligent and user-friendly flashcards which makes students remember things easily.
 Through repetition and several practices, retention of knowledge is better with this tool.

-Memrise is an online learning tool which courses are mainly created to teach languages for free.
-It uses Memory Science, an adaptive technology which makes it easy for learners to study and explore dozens of languages and practice those learning.
+Memrise is an online learning tool in which courses are mainly created to teach languages for free.
+It uses Memory Science, an adaptive technology that makes it easy for learners to study and explore dozens of languages and practice those learning.

 5 .
 Use the Pimsleur Method